Misinformation and COVID-19

 For official information on the coronavirus and how to prevent its spread, please visit cdc.gov/coronavirus

-The coronavirus, or COVID-19, is a respiratory virus that spreads through contact with infected surfaces and people.
-Fake news related to this virus has spread rampantly through social media platforms, capitalizing on the existing anxiety and uncertainty surrounding the pandemic to spread false information.
-False information can spread quickly and incite panic, distrust, and chaos by playing on existing fears or biases.
+The coronavirus, or COVID-19, is a respiratory virus that spreads through contact.
+Fake news related to this virus spread rampantly in 2020 through social media platforms, capitalizing on existing anxiety and uncertainty surrounding the pandemic and inciting panic, distrust and chaos.

-Twitter has worked to remove tweets spreading misinformation about the coronavirus.
-These tweets encouraged dangerous practices, such as drinking bleach to prevent or cure an infection, ignoring official orders to socially distance from others, or claiming that food or medical resources would be scarce, inciting panic-buying, price gouging, and hoarding.
-Information that incites fear and panic can spread quickly and have a greater impact.
-Make sure information comes from reputable sources, such as the Centers for Disease Control website.
+Twitter removed tweets spreading misinformation about the coronavirus.
+These tweets encouraged dangerous practices, such as drinking bleach to prevent or cure an infection, ignoring requests to socially distance, or claiming that food or medical resources would be scarce, inciting panic-buying and hoarding.
+Seek information comes from reputable sources such as the Centers for Disease Control.
 For more information on how to spot sketchy sources, visit our page on DIY Fake News Detection.

 "Significant disinformation campaigns" have been deployed by the Russian media in an attempt to encourage panic and sow distrust.
 Russian media attempted to amplify the accusation that the coronavirus was a biological weapon released by the United States.